-Whether it’s the first purchase or an addition to a collection, buying an antique or classic car can be exciting.
+Whether it’s the first purchase or an addition to a collection, buying an antique auto or classic car can be exciting.
 However, finding the right antique auto insurance coverage is much less so.
 To help drivers find the right type and level of antique auto insurance, we’ve assembled a guide that lists some easy tips and useful benefits.

 Antique Auto Coverage

 Agreed Value: What Is It?

 Determining a classic or antique vehicle’s agreed value is the first and most crucial step in buying insurance.
 Standard auto insurance policies only pay out a car’s fair market value, which can lead to significant (and painful) losses for antique vehicle owners.
-When purchasing or renewing an auto insurance policy, talk to the team at Yeager about agreed value coverage.
+When purchasing or renewing an antique auto insurance policy, talk to the team at Yeager about agreed value coverage.
 The values of classic and antique vehicles can fluctuate significantly, and owners should review their coverage each year to ensure full protection.
 With this type of antique car insurance, owners are assured of receiving the vehicle’s full and true value in the event of a loss.

 In the event of a damage-related claim, insurers typically work with a list of approved providers.
 However, not all providers know how to repair antique and classic vehicles.
 Owners can specify which shop they’d like to use, but it’s important for them to say it upfront when reporting an incident.
 A driver may have to get multiple estimates, and they won’t get benefits such as free courtesy transportation, but it’s a relatively low price to pay to restore a cherished antique to its full glory.

 When a vehicle has been written off by an insurance company, an owner may not know where to turn or what to do.
 The severity of the damage often affects the owner’s right to buy the vehicle back, and owners should initially tell their insurers that they want to retain salvage rights in the event of a write-off.
 The insurer will calculate the salvage cost and deduct it from the agreed or market value, and the owner will get the cash difference and the vehicle back in a settlement.